pranjal-p/Dashboards/README.md

-## The file AdventureWorks_Report.pbx has dashboards that give an executive summary, product summary and customer summary based on the other excels in the repository.
+## The file AdventureWorks_Report.pbix has dashboards that give an executive summary, product summary and customer summary based on the other excels in the repository.